-If you’ve never heard of Century before, they’re well known in the Martial Arts industry and are behind some of the best quality gear and equipment in the world.
+If you’ve never heard of Century before, they’re well known in the Martial Arts industry and are behind some of the best quality gear and equipment in the world (such as their Punching Bags).
 As such, it should come as no surprise that they’re behind one of, if not the best leg stretcher currently available.

 This is the first of three designs by Century to feature on our list, with this being the most basic and cheapest out of the three.

 In terms of functionality, it’s not the easiest in the world to use.
 You sit down on the padded cushioning and place your legs onto the the two outside poles.
 You then pull the string in middle to increase the distance of the stretch.